Professional mission–critical radio paging, standard and extended

 To expand and modernize the standard one–way paging capabilities of POCSAG, Oelmann produces pagers with feedback options, which allow designing systems with acknowledgement of receipt, with auto- or manual alarms from a pager, or, in the case of background polling, to have a complete picture of the activity and availability of pagers in real-time.

-Oelmann was one of the first companies to create modular TETRA pager, now in use in many professional networks worldwide.
+Oelmann was one of the first companies to create modular TETRA pager, now in use in many TETRA networks worldwide.

 Today, in the year 2021, the Oelmann TETRA pager line is in full production, and contains the following models: